Last Updated on

 8. Sweet Potatoes

 Sweet potatoes, unlike other tubers, are one of the best baby foods and they do not cause constipation.
-Sweet potatoes can help in relieving constipation and provide with a lot of essential nutrients and carbohydrates for growing babies.
+Sweet potatoes can help in relieving constipation and provide essential nutrients and carbohydrates to your growing baby.

 Berries are rich in antioxidants and are an excellent food for babies and toddlers.
-They are also high in fibre, which makes them a must-include food in your baby’s diet.
-You can give berries to your baby as raw or in pureed form.
+They are also high in fibre, which is why they are a must-include in your baby’s diet.
+You can give berries to your baby in pureed form.
 By eating berries, your little tot won’t complain of constipation.

 10. Whole Grain Bread